socketstream/socketstream/README.md

 * Accelerating development with Live Reload and (optional) support for Stylus, Jade, and other transpilers.
 * Add-ons can be dropped in without configuration needed picking between Cookie and Token based auth.

+Easy progression from REST

+A good REST API will remain the right solution for many scenarios.
+Web pages will remain based on HTTP.
+Streaming is pixie dust sprinkled on top.
+SocketStream will be refactored to support a gradual addition on pixie dust keeping the REST structure as the central point.

 Batteries included: